ph4r05/py-cryptonight/JIT.md

 JIT optimization feature for CNv4 `cn_slow_hash()`.
 JIT can boost the performance significantly.

+JIT feature is experimental and was not properly tested on multiple platforms.

+I tested on:
+ - OSX LLVM
+ - Ubuntu 18.10 GCC

+## Static JIT

+By default, the static JIT is used.
+It is pre-computed instruction table in bytes for x86_64 architecture.

+For other architectures the dynamic JIT has to be used, i.e., ASM to bytes extraction.

+To disable static JIT define `MONERO_STATIC_JIT=0`.

+## Dynamic JIT

 ### Problem

 Python distutils cannot compile `.S` file so a